 Recently, IMO has taken action to address this gap.
-Beginning at the 68th meeting of IMO's

-Marine Environment Protection Committee (MEPC 68) in 2015, a group of South Pacific and European member states began pushing IMO to dramatically reduce, and eventually eliminate, GHGs from international shipping.
-A significant breakthrough happened at MEPC 70 in October 2016, when IMO agreed to develop an initial comprehensive strategy to reduce GHG emissions from international shipping by spring 2018 (MEPC 72), including a broad goal of decarbonization; emission reduction targets (including, potentially, a cap on international shipping emissions), a list of candidate short-, mid-, and long-term measures to reduce emissions; and additional measures to reduce the burden on developing countries.
+Beginning at the 68th meeting of IMO's Marine Environment Protection Committee (MEPC 68) in 2015, a group of South Pacific and European member states began pushing IMO to dramatically reduce, and eventually eliminate, GHGs from international shipping.
+A significant breakthrough happened at MEPC 70 in October 2016, when IMO agreed to develop an initial comprehensive strategy to reduce GHG emissions from international shipping by MEPC 72 in the spring of 2018, including a broad goal of decarbonization; emission reduction targets, potentially a cap on international shipping emissions; a list of candidate short-, mid-, and long-term measures to reduce emissions; and additional measures to reduce the burden on developing countries.
 Three intersessional GHG meetings, first in June 2017, then October 2017, and most recently in April 2018, were held to develop the strategy.
 This strategy was accepted as a resolution at MEPC 72.